- January 2008: MAG instrument proposal submitted to ESA

 - January 2012: MAG instrument passes Preliminary Design Review

-- August 2013: MAG team submits Critical Design Review data package
+- August 2014: MAG instrument passes Critical Design Review

-All the hardware of the Solar Orbiter magnetometer is being developed at Imperial College London.
+All the hardware of the Solar Orbiter magnetometer has been developed at Imperial College London.

 The instrument is a conventional dual fluxgate instrument, but has required a number of technology developments for this mission:

-Thermal and mechanical design: the magnetometers will be in shadow behind the spacecraft on the instrument boom, leading to extremely low temperatures (up to -160 degrees C).
+Thermal and mechanical design: the magnetometers will be in shadow behind the spacecraft on the instrument boom, leading to extremely low temperatures (down to -140 degrees C).
 This, combined with high vibration loads during launch, has required a re-design of the thermal and mechanical aspects of the sensor housing.

-SpaceWire: the communications interface to the spacecraft is via SpaceWire, which has requires the implementation of a real-time operating system (RTEMS is being used) to manage data flow and the spacecraft interface.
+SpaceWire: the communications interface to the spacecraft is via SpaceWire, which has required the implementation of a real-time operating system (RTEMS is being used) to manage data flow and the spacecraft interface.

 Digital magnetometer design: the sense electronics of the magnetometer are controlled by a FPGA, rather than a traditional analogue design.

 Magnetometers built in our labs at Imperial College London have successfully operated throughout the Solar System: on Cassini in orbit around Saturn; on Ulysses over the poles of the Sun; and on the four Cluster and two Double Star spacecraft in Earth orbit.
-We have also provided flight hardware for the Rosetta and Venus Express spacecraft - see the magnetometer laboratory web pages for more information.
+We have also provided flight hardware for the Rosetta, Venus Express and Bepi Colombo spacecraft - see the magnetometer laboratory web pages for more information.